 - Strain pasta and peas in a colander and set aside.

 - Finally, heat butter and 1 tablespoon of olive oil over medium heat in the same saute pan as before.
 When olive oil is fragrant, add shrimp.
-Season with salt and pepper.
+Season with salt and pepper and lemon juice.
 Cook for one minute and add the rest of the vegetables to the pan.
 Mix the shrimp and veggies together, cooking for an additional 3-5 minutes over medium heat.

 - Remove from heat and toss the pasta and peas with the vegetables and shrimp.
 Add lemon zest, fresh basil, parmesan cheese, and salt and pepper (if needed).